microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 Applications using Enhanced Barriers natively can leave out the acceleration structure bits if they are not needed.

-Legacy Resource Barriers support "NULL" UAV barriers.
+Legacy Resource Barriers support `NULL` UAV barriers.
 These are equivalent to enhanced Barrier global barriers.

 ### Resource Aliasing